 Poverty is the leading driver of inequity when it comes to families and children being healthy.
 This conversation aims to shine a light on how poverty is impacting Colorado’s overall health and well-being.
 Together, we can have a frank discussion on the challenges around poverty in our state, and explore innovative solutions to bring health in reach for all Coloradans.

-This event featured a luncheon keynote by Michael Patrick MacDonald, author and community activist.
+The event, hosted in Cañon City, Colorado, featured a luncheon keynote by Michael Patrick MacDonald, author and community activist.
 MacDonald is the author of the New York Times bestselling memoir, "All Souls: A Family Story from Southie."
 After losing four of his eleven siblings and seeing his generation decimated by poverty, crime, addiction and incarceration, he learned to transform personal and community trauma, becoming a leading Boston activist, organizer and writer.

 Past Unplugged Resources